sanganisiddhartha/sanganisiddhartha/README.md

 - 👋 Hi, I’m @sanganisiddhartha
-- 👀 I’m a Java Full Stack developer over 5 years of exp
+- 👀 I’m a Data Scientist with over 4 years of exp
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me through siddhartha.wp29@gmail.com
+- 📫 How to reach me through mail ;)

 <!---
 sanganisiddhartha/sanganisiddhartha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.